sadab-halim/Interview-Questions/README.md

 ```
 - **Parameterized Constructor:** It is possible to pass arguments to constructors.
 Typically, these arguments help initialize an object when it is created.

-To create a parameterized constructor, simply add parameters to it the way you would to any other function.
+To create a parameterized constructor, simply add parameters to it the way we would to any other function.

 When we define the constructor’s body, we the parameters to initialize the object.